LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The general structure of strategic information management plans is described in the following paragraphs.
 It should be noted that this is only a basic structure which may be adapted to the specific requirements of a health care facility.

 1. Strategic goals of the health care facility (business goals) and of management of information systems: Based on a presentation of the business goals, the strategic information management goals are described based on strategic alignment.
 2. Current state of the information system: Before any planning starts, the information system’s current state is described.
 This may require some discipline because some stakeholders may be more interested in the planned (new) state than in the current (obsolete) state.
 The description is the basis for identifying those functions of the health care facility that are well supported by the information system and those functions that are not (yet) well-supported.
 Thus, application components and physical data processing systems are to be described, including how they support the functions.
 The metamodel 3LGM^2 (Sect.
-2.​14) and related software is very helpful for this task.
+2.14) and related software is very helpful for this task.
 3. Assessment of the current state of the information system: The current state is then assessed with respect to the achievement of information management goals.
 Note that the lack of computer support for a certain function may not in all cases be assessed as a sign of poor support for that function.
 For example, a lack of computers in patient rooms and, consequently, the use of paper-based documentation for clinical findings may be part of the goal of being a humane hospital without using computers and hand-held digital devices in this area.
 Chapter 5 will discuss further criteria to assess the quality of an information system.
 4. Planned future state of the information system: Based on the assessment of the current state, a new state is described that achieves the goals better than the current state.
 Again, 3LGM^2 is useful here.
 The description of the planned state can be complemented by the description of the planned organizational structure of management of information systems.
 In many cases, this is an opportunity to introduce a CIO or to clarify his or her role.
 5. Migration path from the current to the future state: This section describes a step-by-step path from the current to the future state.
-In the strategic information management plan, every such step is a project or a group of related projects (such a group is also called “program” in project management).
+In the strategic information management plan, every such step is a project or a group of related projects (such a group is also called "program" in project management).
 The resulting migration path of projects describes priorities of projects as well as dependencies between projects.
 The resulting projects and their priorities can also be called a strategic project portfolio.
 This portfolio thus represents the migration path.

 A short management summary and appendices describing the organizational structure, personnel resources, the building structure, etc. are likely to complement a strategic plan.
 Section 4.8.1 presents as example the structure of the strategic information management plan of Ploetzberg Hospital.